tsileo/blobstash/README.md

 Key-Values are indexed in a temporary database (that can be rebuilt at any time by scanning all the blobs) and stored as a blob.

-### JSON documents

-A Lua-powered JSON document store lets you perform powerful queries against a collection of JSON documents.

-You can easily reference/embed blob or files.

-Internally, each document gets a key-value entry, keeping track of the modification history and documents are stored as raw blobs.

-When performing queryies, the embedded Lua interpreter runs through all documents sequentially, and returns you the results (indexes support is on its way).

-The document store supports ETag, conditional requests (`If-Match`...) and [JSON Patch](http://jsonpatch.com/) for partial/consistent update.

-Complex queries can be stored along with the server to prevent wasting bandwith.

 ### Files, tree of files

 Files and tree of files are first-class citizen in BlobStash.